 However, Oracle didn’t acquire Dyn due to its DynDNS service but because Dyn is perceived by Oracle as a competitive substitute to CDN.
 Through Dyn, Oracle aims to add value to its cloud services platform so that it could become a notch better than other CSPs.
 Cloud computing from Oracle is a platform that sells and provides various Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) products.
 It is a strong competitor of AWS from Amazon and other such companies.

 According to a blog post from Chief Strategy Officer at Dyn, Kyle York, Oracle “already offers enterprise-class IaaS and PaaS for Internet applications and cloud service.
-Managed DNS and its corresponding value added services are critical core components of being a full-stack cloud platform provider.
+Managed DNS and its corresponding value-added services are critical core components of being a full-stack cloud platform provider.
 Adding Dyn’s best-in-class DNS solution to Oracle cloud will provide enterprise customers a one-stop shop for infrastructure services.”

-Although we don’t have any specific figure from any of the companies but Dan Primack noted that the deal was settled around $600 million approx.
+Although we don’t have any specific figure from any of the companies Dan Primack noted that the deal was settled around $600 million approx.

 If the recent DDoS attack is overlooked, it is clear that Oracle is on the winning side because Dyn is a high-profile company.
 It powers about 3,500 customer sites and also drives 40 billion traffic optimization decisions on a daily basis from these customers.
-Some of its prominent customers include Twitter, Netflix, Pfizer and CNBC etc.
+Some of its prominent customers include Twitter, Netflix, Pfizer, and CNBC, etc.

 Oracle’s Product Development president Thomas Kurian stated that: